openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 bash <(wget -qO- https://download.openlookeng.io/install.sh) --multi-node
 ```

-First of all, this command will download scripts and packages required by openLooKeng service.
+Initially, this command will download scripts and packages required by openLooKeng service.
 After the download is completed, it will check whether the dependent packages `expect` and `sshpass` are installed.
 If not, those dependencies will be installed automatically.

 Besides, jdk version is required to be greater than 1.8.0\_151.
 If not, jdk1.8.0\_201 will be installed in the cluster.
 It is recommended to manually install these dependencies before installing openLooKeng service.